logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/sample-repository/scrum-board/testing-scrum-board.md

     -   Linux platform: select the **Linux** check box.
 7. Click **OK**.

-8. In the Execute Test dialog box, fill-in the language type variation **Keyword** in the Variation Specification frame.
+8.  **Optional:** In the Execute Test dialog box, fill-in the language type variation **Keyword** in the Variation Specification frame.
 To test Scrum Board in English, clear the **Keyword** text box.
 To test in Spanish \(only for the Scrum Board's Multi-language Test module\) set the variation keyword to spanish.

     {{<note>}} The variation keyword spanish is applicable only for the Scrum Board's Multi-language Test module.